The Quidi Vidi Village Plantation features

 - be a resident of Newfoundland and Labrador for the past six months.

-Deadlines to submit an application will be published and advertised when studio space becomes available – usually two times a year.
-A selection committee comprised of professionals with a broad range of craft and business expertise review applications and select The Plantation craftspeople.
-Short listed applicants will be invited to an interview at which time they can present their creative work and their business goals in person.
+The Studio Application is currently open, the deadline to submit an application is August 31, 2020.
+A selection committee comprised of professionals with a broad range of craft and business expertise review applications and select craftspeople here at The Plantation.
+Shortlisted applicants will be invited to an interview at which time they can present their creative work and their business goals in person.
 All applicants are evaluated on the following criteria:

 - technical skills, artistic ability, originality in design, and potential for products to meet the Craft Council’s Standards of Quality, if juried status has not already been attained